-- 4.1.1 Design buildings to front directly onto and orient towards public streets, pedestrian pathways, and/or public space. - 4.1.2 Design buildings to avoid uninterrupted blank walls along all building facades. - 4.1.3 Design buildings to create an edge along streets. - 4.1.4 Incorporate Crime Prevention Through Environmental Design (CPTED) concepts within developments, along sidewalks, paseos, and walkways, at transit stops/stations, and public space to enhance the safety and comfort of the pedestrian experience as appropriate. - 4.1.5 Promote active residential street frontages by designing ground-floor units with living space that fronts the street and/or provides direct access from the street in areas not identified as active commercial frontage. - 4.1.6 Incorporate design features that shade the storefront glass from glare. - 4.1.7 Encourage the integration of pedestrian-oriented areas for outdoor dining, shopping, and passive recreation or cultural events into developments to provide additional vitality to the public realm.
+- Design buildings to front directly onto and orient towards public streets, pedestrian pathways, and/or public space. - 4.1.2 Design buildings to avoid uninterrupted blank walls along all building facades. - Design buildings to create an edge along streets. - Prevention Through Incorporate Crime Environmental Design (CPTED) concepts within developments, along sidewalks, paseos, and walkways, at transit stops/stations, and public space to enhance the safety and comfort of the pedestrian experience as appropriate. - 4.1.5 Promote active residential street frontages by designing ground-floor units with living space that fronts the street and/or provides direct access from the street in areas not identified as active commercial frontage. - 4.1.6 Incorporate design features that shade the storefront glass from glare. - Encourage the integration of pedestrian-oriented 4.1.7 areas for outdoor dining, shopping, and passive recreation or cultural events into developments to provide additional vitality to the public realm.

-- 4.1.8 Encourage commercial and mixed-use buildings with active frontage elements such as enlarged windows, storefronts and public spaces that front on to the public realm to enliven the streetscape and provide eyes on the street in areas identified as active commercial frontage. - 4.1.9 Encourage enhanced building materials, textures, and detailing at the ground level, and into building features such as plane changes, entries, and corners. - 4.1.10 Encourage pedestrian lighting along building frontages.
+- Encourage commercial and mixed-use buildings with active frontage elements such as enlarged windows, storefronts and public spaces that front on to the public realm to enliven the streetscape and provide eyes on the street in areas identified as active commercial frontage. - 4.1.9 Encourage enhanced building materials, textures, and detailing at the ground level, and into building features such as plane changes, entries, and corners. - 4.1.10 Encourage low intensity, downward-facing shielded pedestrian lighting along building frontages.